EQUI-VOCAL: Synthesizing Queries for Compositional Video Events from Limited User Interactions [Technical Report]: Evaluation

-\textbf{Data.} We evaluate our system on the CLEVRER dataset~\cite{CLEVRER2020ICLR}, which comprises synthetic videos of moving objects.
-Each video is five seconds long with a resolution of $480\times320$.
+\textbf{Data.} We evaluate our system on both synthetic and real-world datasets.
+We first evaluate on the CLEVRER dataset~\cite{CLEVRER2020ICLR}, which comprises synthetic videos of moving objects.
 This dataset includes a variety of geometric shapes interacting in space and time, and comes with ground truth data, facilitating testing queries with varying complexities.
 We create two benchmarks from this data: trajectories and scene graphs datasets.

 \mainResult